RoozbehBandpey/Ahab/CKA/01_core_concepts.md

 There are many more controllers in kubernetes such as endpoint, deployment, jobs etc., controller.
 All of them are packages within Kube-Controller Manager.
 To view them:

-If the cluster is set up with kubeadm:
+If the cluster is set up with `kubeadm`:

 kubectl get pods -n kube-system

-kubeadm deploys the the kube-controller-manager as a pod
+`kubeadm` deploys the the kube-controller-manager as a pod

 ```bash
 cat /etc/kubernetes/manifests/kube-controller-manager.yaml
 ```

-In a none kubeadm set up you can view the options located in
+In a none `kubeadm` set up you can view the options located in
 ```bash
 cat /etc/systemd/system/kube-controller-manager.service
 ```